 Gartner introduced the concept of bimodal back in 2014, encouraging enterprises to run two separate modes of IT delivery in parallel to answer the proliferating challenges of IT and digital transformation.
 Mode one is traditional IT, which underpinned by themes of efficiency, stability, safety and accuracy.
 Mode two focuses on innovation, speed and agility to drive business transformation and improvement.

-The idea appears to appeal to CIOs; according to Gartner’s 2016 CIO survey, almost 40 percent of enterprises have already put bimodal into practice, with the remainder planning to introduce it within the next three years (this was covered in a recent Orange Business Services blog post).
+The idea appears to appeal to CIOs; according to Gartner’s 2016 CIO survey, almost 40 percent of enterprises have already put bimodal into practice, with the remainder planning to introduce it within the next three years (this was covered in a recent Orange Business blog post).

 Gartner’s survey found that the need to innovate is driving bimodal, with enterprises increasingly separating the more exploratory parts of the IT from the well-established part.
 Evidence from the survey claims that building a mature bimodal platform results in significantly improved digital performance.